rburchell/literm_old/README.md

 If you'd like to talk to people using literm, feel free to pop onto #literm on freenode.

+# status

+I wouldn't use this without a dose of caution on a regular basis yet.
+There are still crashes triggerable through escape codes (see [this bug](https://github.com/rburchell/literm/issues/11) for efforts ongoing to improve that situation), and a myriad of other issues, not to mention a dire lack of features.

+This having been said, feel free to give it a shot and file bugs - ideally with pull requests, but at the least with as much information about how to reproduce them as possible.

 # technology

 literm is implemented using QML to provide a fast, and fluid user interface.